 All this time I started blogging.
 I had a little Blogspot account that I would update a few times a month with 5,000 word posts with 50 photos about the history behind the places I was traveling to.
 Really fascinating, I’m shocked that I didn’t win any newbie blogger awards (read: sarcasm).

-Eventually I started to write more and more, and I would chose topics that were not necessarily narrative accounts of the places I visited (which is what many new bloggers tend to do, myself included).
-I barely used the Twitter, I didn’t know what Instagram was, and the only blogs I read were about fashion and food.
+Eventually I started to write more and more, and I would choose topics that were not necessarily narrative accounts of the places I visited (which is what many new bloggers tend to do, myself included).
+I barely used Twitter, I didn’t know what Instagram was, and the only blogs I read were about fashion and food.

 By spring I faced a dilemma.
 Renew my visa and stay in Spain for another year or give up and come home.
 This was a really, really really gut-wrenching decision to make, and it took me many months of doubt and regret afterwards to realize it was the right one.

 I had been really depressed for most of that year in Spain, and not only because of the guy back home.
 It seemed nothing was going right; I had problems with my coworkers and roommates, and overall, I was just sad.
 It was if Spain wasn’t living up to my expectations.
 I was so homesick, and I felt like I was missing out on having a normal life like other girls my age.
 I would spent my free time at work looking up apartments in New York and picking out my dream furniture at IKEA.
 I hated being poor, I hated that I couldn’t invest in anything for my apartment or life in Spain because who knew when I would be leaving, but most of all, I missed him.